 5.1.2.3 Unspecified behaviour

 The behaviour of some features may be incompletely defined.
 The language implementer would have to choose from a finite set of choices, but the choice may not be apparent to the programmer.
-In such cases, different compilers or the same compiler with different options selected may lead to different results.
+In such cases, different compilers or the same compiler with different options processing the code selected may lead to different results.
+Some of the possible results may be harmful.

 5.1.2.4 Implementation-defined behaviour